qlik-oss/core-website/docs/docs/tutorials/hello-visualization.md

 ## What is happening

-When you run `Hello Visualization`, app.js creates and populates a session app from the data that is available to the QIX Engine using enigma.js to communicate with the engine and halyard.js to manage the data.
+When you run `Hello Visualization`, app.js creates and populates a session app from the data that is available to the Qlik Associative Engine using enigma.js to communicate with the engine and halyard.js to manage the data.
 A session app only lives while the session is alive.